 Soccer-and France and Iran, two World Cup final qualifiers, played each other in an international friendly in Toulouse, France, on Thursday (11 May).

-Soccer-and France and Iran, two World Cup final qualifiers, played each other in an international friendly in Toulouse, France, on Thursday (11 May).
+Background: Soccer-and France and Iran, two World Cup final qualifiers, played each other in an international friendly in Toulouse, France, on Thursday (11 May).
 France eventually won the match two-one, by virtue of a disputed goal in the 69th minute, scored by Didier Six.

 SYNOPSIS: Before the match, strict security measures were taken against a group of left-wing demonstrators protesting alleged human rights violations in Iran, and in Argentina, where the World Cup matches are to be played.
 The police arrested at least 20 people who were later released after the match.